NYU-CDS-Capstone-Project/Mining-Fashion-Using-An-End-to-End-Deep-Learning-Aproach/README.md

 ## To Do List:
 Frist Stage: Dataset and Research
 - [x] Filtered out Handbag/ Handbag embedded images from the Open Images Dataset where there are total categories in total.
-- [x] Explored potential algorithems for object detection: including models such as R-CNN, Fast R-CNN, Yolo, SSD.
+- [x] Explored potential algorithems for object detection: including models such as Yolo, SSD.

 Second Stage: try different algorithms on sub sample with correct input format.
 - [x] SSD: